wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Minimum Viable Product

 ### &nbsp;MVP Features
-* Sign-in: Players must be able to sign into the checkers site
+* Sign-in: Players must be able to sign into the checkers site using a non-taken alphanumeric username.
+User story(s): Player Sign-in (8).
-* Game start: Players must be able to start a game with another person
+* Game start: Players must be able to start a game with another person, given that both are not already in a game.
+User story(s): Start a Game (13).
-* Gameplay: Players must be able to play a game that follows the American checkers rule set
+* Gameplay: Players must be able to play a game that follows the American checkers rules.
+Players can capture pieces, become kings, and and win games.
+User story(s): Becoming King (2 point), Player Movement (13 points), Capture a piece (3 points).

 ### &nbsp;Roadmap of Enhancements
 * Spectate: Players must be able to watch an ongoing game between two other players